PauliusMacernis/prompts/coding/change-request.md

 QUESTIONS:
 1. [Specific question]

-[MANDATORY before any code - cite your sources]
-FILES I WILL MODIFY (verified in tree):
+[MANDATORY before any code - cite your sources with proof] FILES I WILL MODIFY:
-- path/to/file.ext
+- path/to/file.ext ← EXISTS: found in tree under "directory/"

 FILES I WILL CREATE:
-- path/to/new_file.ext (reason: similar files exist in this directory)
+- path/to/new_file.ext ← NEW: placing here because [similar files are in this directory]

 [If proceeding with small change]
 // exact/path/to/file.ext